Outsider565/LoRA-GA/README.md

 ## Note on Usage

 The `reproduce` directory contains legacy code intended solely for reproducing the results of the original paper.
-This is not the recommended approach for using LoRA-GA.
+This is **NOT** the recommended approach for using LoRA-GA (Some numerical problem could happen).

 For a more numerically stable and convenient experience, we highly recommend using LoRA-GA through the our custom `peft` library.
 Detailed usage instructions can be found in the [Quick Start](#quick-start) above.
 This new API ensures better compatibility and ease of use.